taylorchu/2cent-tts/README.md

 ### Tokenization Strategy

-The system employs SentencePiece tokenizers for processing both audio and International Phonetic Alphabet (IPA) representations.
-Our vocabulary consists of 4,096 SNAC audio tokens combined with additional IPA tokens, creating a comprehensive vocabulary of 6,000 tokens.
-SentencePiece was specifically selected to avoid the inconsistent preprocessing implementations often encountered with BPE or BBPE in llama.cpp deployments.
+The system employs huggingface tokenizers for processing both audio and International Phonetic Alphabet (IPA) representations.
+Our vocabulary consists of SNAC audio tokens combined with additional IPA tokens.
 Audio tokens follow a standardized notation format of `<audio_X>`, where X represents the token identifier (e.g., `<audio_1024>`).

 ### Phonetic Representation